Post-Baccalaureate Financial Aid

-The Pre-Health Post-Bac Program is considered a fifth year of undergraduate studies and is only eligible for private loans and certain federal loans.
-This program is not eligible for scholarship or grant assistance from Loyola or the federal government.
+The Pre-Health Post-Bacc Program is considered a fifth year of undergraduate studies and students can qualify to borrow student loans under certain conditions.
+Students enrolled in this program are not eligible for scholarship or grant assistance from Loyola or the federal government.

 Auto/Expedited Admit Requirements (Only for Loyola Students)

 The Auto-Admit Merit Program offers automatic/expedited admissions to our top-performing Loyola graduating seniors and alumni (within the past 5 years) into a selection of master's programs.
 Additionally, students are eligible for significant merit discounts determined by their undergraduate GPA.